MarkNBroadhead/website-scraper/README.md

 Scrapes a website to fetch inventory information

+## Features
+* Gathers metadata on servers (price, specs, etc), storing results in database.
+* Rescan previously found products, updating database if they have sold.
+* Prevents rescan of old, sold products.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.